FAQ Meares' method of Meditation

 Unaware.
 Not very good at literature searching.
 A few are biased.
 Take your pick.

 The simple facts are that much of the modern literature on hypnosis and meditation fails to mention the contribution made by Ainslie Meares.
 Many modern meditation (and hypnosis) researchers and teachers do not mention Ainslie Meares' work.
 This is a pity as a reading of his work shows that he had already drawn conclusions of great clarity regarding various topics still under discussion today.

-5. During the Stillness Meditation period, Meares helped patients with cancer.
-Over 40 years ago, Meares' believed that Stillness Meditation could help with pain management and by reducing anxiety\stress and the levels of cortisol.
-Further, he hypothesised that immunosurveillance might by reduced by high cortisol levels in anxious cancer patients and would work better if anxiety was able to be substantially reduced.
-These ideas are written about widely in the health sciences today.
-Meares' published quite a few articles on his work with cancer patients in the peer reviewed literature including case studies, theoretical papers, a case series of 100 patients etc*.
-Meares' complete method is explained in the first book.
+During the Stillness Meditation period, Meares helped patients with cancer.
+Over 40 years ago, Meares' believed that Stillness Meditation could help with pain management and by reducing anxiety\stress.
+Further, identification and killing of cancer cells would be reduced by high cortisol levels in anxious cancer patients.
+These processes would work better if anxiety was substantially reduced.
+Meares' published many articles on his work with cancer patients in the peer reviewed literature.